 Students can earn political science credit through approved study abroad programs.
 About half of our majors study abroad, and in recent years have studied in, among other countries: Ireland, Austria, the United Kingdom, Egypt, China, Brazil, Italy, Belgium, France, Spain, and South Africa.

 Bucknell's political science department has its own program of state and local internships through a course that integrates in-class work, independent research and real-world work experience.
-The Career Development Center also helps students pursue internships through the Capitol Hill Internship Program and the Bucknell Public Interest Program, which foucs on careers in the non-profit and public service sectors.
+The Career Development Center also helps students pursue internships through the Capitol Hill Internship Program and the Bucknell Public Interest Program, which focus on non-profit and public service sector careers.

 Bucknell's political science students often engage in independent research projects in close collaboration with a faculty mentor.
 Recent research and honors projects include: